nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Edit a student: `edit`

 <aside>
-ℹ️ Edits an existing student in the address book.
+ℹ️ Edits an existing student in TA Assist.

 </aside>